acquia/headless_lightning/README.md

 * [Reservior](https://github.com/acquia/reservoir)
   **A back end for your front end**
   Key differences:
-    * Reservoir isn't maintained and has no test suite.
+    * Reservoir is centered around Drupal nodes as the main type of content, whereas Headless Lightning is less strongly opinionated.
-    * Headless Lightning has fewer strong opinions about UI and access to standard Drupal functonality.
+    * Headless Lightning has fewer strong opinions about the administrative UI.